kappa-db/multifeed/README.md

 Replication works by extending the regular hypercore exchange mechanism to include a meta-exchange, where peers share information about the feeds they have locally, and choose which of the remote feeds they'd like to download in exchange.
-Right now, the replication mechanism defauls to sharing all local feeds and downloading all remote feeds.
+Right now, the replication mechanism defaults to sharing all local feeds and downloading all remote feeds.

 ## Usage